 - DCU Financial – Provides a variety of non-traditional options for college planning and savings.

-- DCU Memorial Scholarship Program – Each January, DCU members who are graduating high school seniors can apply for one of twelve scholarships awarded by DCU each year.
+- DCU Scholarship Program – Each January, students who are graduating high school seniors can apply for scholarships awarded by DCU.

 - Financial Wellness and Recovery – Learn what DCU can do for you if you are now or think you may soon experience a financial setback.
 The earlier you contact us, the more we can do to help.